 The hearing will be live.
-The hearing is closed to persons other than those who are directly involved.
-The parties and their respective advisors may choose to attend the entire portion of the hearing during which information is provided to the hearing officer(s).
-Witnesses are permitted to attend the hearing only when they are answering questions.
+The hearing is closed to people other than those who are directly involved.
+The parties and their respective advisors may choose to attend the entire portion of the hearing during which information is provided to the hearing panelist(s).
+Witnesses are permitted toattend the hearing only when they are answering questions.
 There will be a single verbatim record, such as an audio recording or a transcript, of the hearing (excluding deliberation).
-The recording is created for two limited purposes only: for reference by the hearing officer(s) during deliberations and for review by the appeal officer during an appeal.
+The recording will be available to the parties for inspection and review.
 No other recordings of hearings are allowed, and no other access to the recording is permitted.
 The recording, and all other records associated with the case, are the property of the College.

 Hearings are internal to the College and are not an extension of any external judicial system.
 Procedures are fundamentally fair to the parties and are notably different from those used in a civil or criminal proceeding.
-The College's procedures for Non-Title IX hearings are notably different from the Title IX regulations with respect to, for example, how questions must be asked, what type of information is relevant, the impact of parties choosing not to submit to and answer all cross-examination and follow-up questions, and what information a hearing officer may or may not consider in determining responsibility.
+The College's procedures for Non-Title IX hearings are notably different from the Title IX regulations with respect to, for example, how questions must be asked, what type of information is relevant, the impact of parties choosing not to submit to and answer all cross-examination and follow-up questions, and what information a hearing panelist(s) may or may not consider in determining responsibility.

-Information either party wishes to be considered by the hearing officer(s) must be submitted to the investigator(s) during the investigative process.
+Information either party wishes to be considered by the hearing panelist(s) must be submitted to the investigator(s) during the investigative process.
 In the absence of good cause, as determined by the chairperson, the parties will not be permitted to provide documents, items, or other information, or names of potential witnesses, at the hearing that were not provided to the investigator(s) during the investigation.
-The chairperson will determine whether new information will be received or a new witness will testify.
+The chairperson will determine whether new information will be received, or a new witness will testify.
 If the chairperson determines that unresolved issues exist that would be clarified by the presentation of new information or the appearance of a new witness, the hearing may be suspended and reconvened in a timely manner to receive such additional information or to hear from the new witness.

 Each party will be provided with the opportunity to provide an opening statement lasting approximately five (5) minutes or less.
-After opening statements, witnesses, if any, and the parties will answer questions from the hearing officer(s).
-The parties may then submit questions for witnesses (if any) to the chairperson, who can disallow any questions that are irrelevant, repetitive, or abusive, and, if warranted, rephrase any questions for the other party to the chairperson, who may disallow any questions that are irrelevant, repetitive, or abusive, and directly related to the charge.
-The parties may submit questions for the other party to the chairperson, who may disallow any questions that are irrelevant, repetitive, or abusive, and, if warranted, rephrase any questions that are irrelevant, repetitive, or abusive, and directly related to the charge.
-The parties may submit questions for the other party to the chairperson, who may disallow any questions that are irrelevant, repetitive, or abusive, and, if warranted, rephrase any questions that are irrelevant, repetitive, or abusive, and directly related to the charge.
-The hearing officer(s) and the parties will have an opportunity to ask follow-up questions.
+After opening statements, witnesses, if any, and the parties will answer questions from the hearing panelist(s).
+The parties may then submit questions for witnesses (if any) to the chairperson, who can disallow any questions that are irrelevant, repetitive, or abusive, and, if warranted, rephrase any question.
+Questions for the other party to the chairperson, who may disallow any questions that are irrelevant, repetitive, or abusive, and, if warranted.
+The parties may submit questions for the other party to the chairperson, who may disallow any questions that are irrelevant, repetitive, or abusive, and, if warranted, rephrase any questions.
+The hearing panelist(s) and the parties will have an opportunity to ask follow-up questions.
 Questions submitted by the parties for witnesses and each other that are deemed relevant by the chairperson will not be asked by the parties nor by their advisors; rather, the chairperson will ask those questions.